Courses

 MUSC 2380.
 The World of Choral Music.
 (4 Hours)

 Presents the genre of choral music and its relevance and practical application in choral communities today.
 Studies a broad list of choral repertoires of both sacred and secular genres (including, but not limited to, Mass, Requiem Mass, cantatas, choral symphony, oratorios) from the Renaissance to the 21st century, as well as music influences derived from multiple cultures.
 Offers students an opportunity to learn music analysis and apply repertoire analysis in a practical manner of ensemble work.
-Students experience live performances of works studied, with performances by Boston choral ensembles, and discuss and reflect on modern-day performance practices/society.
+Students experience live performances of works studied, with performances by local choral ensembles, and discuss and reflect on modern-day performance practices/society.

 Attribute(s): NUpath Creative Express/Innov, NUpath Interpreting Culture